slepcat/mint/readme/bugs.md

 ##StdErrOut not work Bug-005
 * Result text is not printed to leaf.
+* Cause -> 'Selector' expression is fixed to Swift 2.x standard.
+Also, Macro Pre-Processor replace 'Pair' instance with new uid.
+StdErrPort failed to send err msg to correct leaf.
+* Fix - > 'Selector' expression fixed. (#selector()) Macro Pre-Processor replace 'Pair' with same uid.

 ##Import self cause infinite loop Bug-006 [Fixed]
 * Import self cause infinite loop and crash.